Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 ![](config_01.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }

-- Two Data Nodes are being configured ('input_data' and 'cleaned_data').
-The 'input' Data Node points to a CSV.
-The *clean_data* Data Node is stored as a Pickle file (default storage format).
-The task links the two Data Nodes through the Python function *clean_data*.
+- Three Data Nodes are being configured ('historical_temperature', 'date_to_forecast' and 'predictions').
+All the input Data Nodes will be written before the submission of the pipeline.
+The task links the three Data Nodes through the Python function *predict*.
+The submission write the input ('predictions').

 !!! example "Configuration"